 The Alarms/Targets menu lets the user set up alarm and target values for the selected parameter.
-The user can also enable or disable the audible alarm.
+The user can also enable or disable the audible and LED visual alarm.
 Adjust the target settings by using the numbered keypad or by using the scroll buttons when a minor adjustment is needed.

 - 1 Touch inside a tile to open the alarms/targets menu for that parameter.
-The alarms/targets menu is also available on the physio relationship screen by touching a parameter box. - 2 To disable the audible alarm for the parameter, touch the Audible Alarm icon right of the menu.
+The alarms/targets menu is also available on the physio relationship screen by touching a parameter box. - 2 To disable the audible and LED visual alarm for the parameter, touch the Audible Alarm icon at the top right of the menu.